frappe/erpnext_documentation/erpnext_documentation/www/docs/v13/user/manual/en/buying/supplier.md

 <img class="screenshot" alt="Supplier Master" src="{{docs_base_url}}/v13/assets/img/buying/supplier-po-pr-required.png">

 ### 2.3 Currency and Price List
 **Billing Currency**: Your supplier's currency can be different from your company currency.
-If you choose USD for a supplier, then the currency will be filled as USD and the exchange rate shown for future purchase transactions.
+If you choose JPY for a supplier, then the currency will be filled as JPY and the exchange rate shown for future purchase transactions.

 ![Supplier Currency](/docs/v13/assets/img/buying/supplier-currency.gif)